 SE shall be repainted when painted surfaces have become bare or exposed because of paint deterioration or damage, or when it is determined that the equipment is inadequately protected from corrosion.
 Repainting of SE for purely cosmetic reasons is prohibited.
-SE units will be prioritized through the work flow on a "worst first" basis as determined by SE Scoring documentation.
+SE units will be prioritized through the work flow on a worst first basis as determined by SE Scoring documentation.
 Refer to Table 3-2 for SE scoring guidance.
+All SE receiving a new paint finish will have a contrasting color or black (color 37038) block of no less than 2-1/2 inches applied to the SE as close as practical to Inside Diameter (ID) plate by the activity that applied the paint.
+Stencils or decals may be used for the paint block.
+Figure 3-1 shows an example of a typical paint block.

-3.3.1 Coating Requirements.
+- 3.3.1 Coating Requirements.
 Comply with all cited coating requirements in Chapter 3, if a conflict exists, follow the manufacturer recommendation.

 - 3.3.1.1 Corrosion Control Scoring Program and Complete Repainting Criteria.
 SE requires a robust corrosion program to ensure the longevity of the equipment.
-A system of scoring, prioritizing and scheduling will assist with preservation and refurbishment
+A system of scoring, prioritizing and scheduling will assist with preservation and refurbishment.

 - 3.3.1.1.1 Corrosion Scoring.
 The SE corrosion condition will be scored annually during periodic scheduled maintenance inspection.
 This allows prioritization and scheduling with the appropriate corrosion control facility.
-The SE will be prioritized and scheduled on a "worse first" basis.
-The SE owning work center will develop a tracking system to annotate the scores using categories 1-4 as described in Table 3-2.
+The SE will be prioritized and scheduled on a worse first basis.
+The SE owning work center will score and develop a tracking system to annotate the scores using categories 1-4 as described in Table 3-2.

 - 3.3.1.1.2 SE will be evaluated to determine an accurate corrosion score.
 The minimum areas evaluated for deterioration and corrosion are:

 - Panels or component surfaces.

 - Framework, sub-frame, chassis, and axles.

 - Panel or component edges.

 - Welds and spot welded panel seams.

 - Fasteners and latches.

-- Attachment points.